lhndo/ResHelper/README.md

 ### What does this do?

-It auto generates the resonance graph and outputs the graph images in the config folder that can be viewed directly in Mainsail/Fluid, and calculates the damping_ratio value.  <br>
+It auto generates the resonance graph, and outputs the graph images in the config folder.
+These can be viewed directly in Mainsail/Fluid.<br>
+The Damping Ratio is automatically computed and displayed in the console.<br>
 Throughout the process there is no need to connect to the PI by SSH or SFTP.

 ## Installation: